-WARNINGS AND USE
+WARNINGS AND USE '

-- e General Warning: Do not use oil-base emulsions for treating sheep; oil types tend to stain the wool and do not penetrate it as well as others.
+- General Warning: Do not use oil-base emulsions on absep; oil types tend to stain the wool and do not penetrate it as well as others.
 As a general rule: Do not treat sick animals or those under stress with any insecticide.
 Read the label for further information.
-Follow directions. - ●Co-ral: Do not treat sick animals or apply to lambs less than 3 months old.
+Follow directions. - e Coumaphos (Co-ral), do not treat sick animals or apply to lambs less than 3 months old.
 Spray those 3 to 6 months of age only lightly.
 Do not use Co-ral with synergized pyrethrins, allethrins, or synergists.
-Stop treatment 15 days before slaughter of any animal or 14 days before freshening of milking soats. - Clodrin: A thorough treating of animals is permissible, but prolonged spraying or drenching should be avoided.
+Stop treatment 15 days before slaughter of any animal or 14 days before freshening of milking goats. - Cloorin: A thorough treating of animals is permissible, but prolonged spraying or drenching should be avoided.
 Do not apply more often than every 7 days.
 Avoid contamination of food or feed. - DDT: Do not use it on milking goats.
 On sheep or goats, apply no treatment closer to slaughter than 30 days.
-Avoid contamination of feed and food. - Dichlorvos (DDVP, Vapona): Daily use in water as a mist spray is permissable.
+Avoid contamination of feed and food.
+For pest control programs on sheep and goats, use DDT sparingly, only 1 treatment per season. - e Dichiorvos (DDVP, Vapona): Daily use in water as a mist spray is permissable.
 However, continue treatments only as long as they are needed.
 Avoid contamination of feed and food.

-- Dioxathion (Deinav): Avoid dipping animals less than 3 months old.
+- Dioxathion (Delnav): Avoid dipping animals less than 3 months old.
 Apply it only at 2-week or longer intervals.
-Do not apply to milking goats or within 30 days of slaughter of any animal. - Diazinon: Do not use it within 14 days of slaughter, or on milking goats.
+Do not apply to milking goats or within 14 days of slaughter of any animal. - Diazinon: Do not use it within 14 days of slaughter, or on milking goats.
 Do not contaminate feed or drinking water. - Dieldrin: It is only approved for use immediately after shearing.
 Only one treatment is allowed and this must be applied 90 days before slaughter of any animal. - Dimethoate: Do not apply it to animals, nor contaminate feed.
 Remove sheep or goats from buildings before spraying. - Lindane: Do not use on milking goats.
 Stop dust or spray treatments 30 days before slaughter; dips, 60 days.
 Avoid treating lactating sheep or goats, or sick animals.
-Do not dip animals less than 3 months old. - Malathion: Do not treat sick animals or those less than one month of age.
-Do not apply to milking goats.
+Do not dip animals less than 3 months - Malathion: Do not treat sick animals or those less than one month of age.
+Do not apply to milking goats or closer than 14 days of freshening.
 No limitation on slaughter animals. - Methoxychlor: Do not apply to milking goats. - e Pyrethrum: This material and rotenone are fairly free of hazard, but prolonged treating should be avoided.
-Apply only mist treatments of oil-type pyrethrums or rotenone.
+Apply only mist treatments of oil-type pyrethrums.
 Do not apply oil-type sprays or dips.
 Pyrethrum and rotenone are the only insecticides listed in this bulletin that can be used safely on milking goats. - Ronnel (Korian): Do not use it on milking goats or any sick animal.
 Apply only at two-week or longer intervals.
-Stop treating on goats 21 days before freshening or 12 weeks (84 days) before slaughter of sheep or goats.
+Stop treating on goats 21 days before freshening or 12 weeks (34 days) before slaughter of sheep or goats.
 Do not contaminate feed or drinking water. - Rotenone: Spraying animals in an enclosed barn may create breathing problems.
 Hence, for those animals treated in enclosures, let them out immediately to dry.
 See the pyrethrum section for additional information. - Toxaphene: Do not treat milking goats.
 Stop its use 28 days before slaughter of any type of animal.

 Cooperative extension work in agriculture and home economics.
-Michigan State University and the U.S. Department of Agriculture cooperating, N. P. Ralston, Director, Cooperative Extension Service, Michigan State University, East Lansing, Printed and distributed under Acts of Congress, May 8 and June 30, 1914.
+Michigan State University and the U.S. Department of Agriculture cooperating, N. P. Raiston, Director, Cooperative Extension Service, Michigan State University, East Lansing.
+Printed and distributed under Acts of Congress, May 8 and June 30, 1914.